Othenio Abel: Life

 Abel was born in Vienna, the son of the architect Lothar Abel.
 Abel earned a PhD, after studying both law and science, from the University of Vienna.
 He remained there as an assistant to Alpine geologist Eduard Suess, before being appointed a professor of paleontology.
 Three years later, he finished his habilitation thesis as a paleontologist at the University of Vienna.
 From 1900 to 1907, he worked at the Geologische Reichsanstalt.

 In 1907, Abel became an extraordinary professor in Vienna, and from 1917 to 1934 he was a regular professor of paleontology in Vienna.
 As such, he led several expeditions that gave him broad recognition, such as the Pikermi-expedition to Greece in 1912, an American expedition (1925) and one to South Africa (1929).
 Abel became a member of the Leopoldina academy in 1935.
 From 1935 to 1940, he was a professor at Göttingen University, after which he was retired, age 61.

-In 1942, he was appointed an honorary member of the Paläontologische Gesellschaft.
+In 1942, he was appointed an honorary member of the Paläontologische Gesellschaft; this honor was revoked in 2024 due to his associations with National Socialism.

 Scientific activity

 Abel mainly studied fossil vertebrates.
 He was a supporter of Neo-Lamarckist evolution.
-His main contribution to the field, however, was the formulation, together with Louis Dollo, of paleobiology, which combines the methods and findings of the natural science biology with the methods and findings of the earth science paleontology.
+His main contribution to the field, however, was the formulation, together with Louis Dollo, of paleobiology, which combines the methods and findings of the life science and earth science to reconstruct the biology of fossil organisms.
 From 1928 onwards, Othenio Abel was the publisher of a journal dedicated to paleobiology, Paläobiologica.

 In 1914, Abel proposed that fossil dwarf elephants inspired the myth of giant Cyclopes, because the center nasal opening was thought to be a cyclopic eye socket.
 In 1920 he was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences.
 He also showed great interest in cave bear remains at the so-called "Dragon's Cave" near Mixnitz.

 Abel was an advocate of orthogenesis, he believed that there were trends in evolution that were internally programmed.